“Don’t take it personally.”

 To All The People I’ve Loved Until I Got Off The Bus

-I wasn’t trying to create a correlation, but maybe that’s why I can afford the luxury to not take things personally.
+I wasn’t trying to find a correlation between the two, but maybe that’s why I can afford the luxury of not taking things personally.
 I know there’s always more just around the corner: people, possibilities, smiles, love.

-The older the problem, the older the solution.
+“The older the problem, the older the solution.“

-A fit body, a calm mind, a house full of love.
+“A fit body, a calm mind, a house full of love.
 These things cannot be bought- they must be earned.”